How to write a UX research report and present your findings

 What is a UX research report?

-Regardless of who you're presenting to, the primary aim is always the same: communicate valuable insights and provide actionable recommendations to enhance the user experience.
+Regardless of whether you're presenting to the wider UX team, web developers, or executives, the primary aim is always the same: communicate valuable insights and provide actionable recommendations to enhance the user experience.

 Beyond that, reports are also a fantastic opportunity to demonstrate the strategic value of UX to leadership.
 By tying your recommendations to broader business objectives, you can build UX advocates at the highest level of your organization and secure more budget as a result.